Taking tests

 • This will not only help you answer the question, but will give your brain a kind of "script" to pay attention to (thus distracting it from your stress).

 • Multiple Choice: Consider each question-answer pair on its own merits and articulate your reasoning.
 Take the time to explain to yourself, specifically why this one is best.
 And also why not that other one?
 Are their particular words or phrases in the question or answer choice that will help you in your reasoning?
-X the definitely “not-its”, check the one that’s best and, for those choices you’re unsure about, put a “?” and come back to it.
+X the "definitely not-its", check the one that's best and, for those choices you're unsure about, put a "?" and come back to it.

-• Comprehension questions related to a passage you’ve read: The key word here is “specific."
+• Comprehension questions related to a passage you've read: The key word here is "specific".
 As you read, stop to put the passage in your own words.
-What is the author’s intention or position on the issue?
+What is the author's intention or position on the issue?
 What specific data, phrases, or wording support your analysis?
 In the answer choices, consider the specific words that might help you choose one over the other as a best answer – particularly those that indicate extreme support for or against the issue involved.

 • Essay: Pay attention to the verbs in the prompt and what that tells you about what you are being asked to do in your writing.
 If asked for an argument, be as specific as possible in backing your position with supporting evidence.